KM7Studios/What-do-i-call-this/readme.md

 ***Hello***

-This is the Minecraft libraries and natives for 1.8.8!
+this is for personal use only so yeah